Aged Care SOA Drafting.

 What I do not.

-• Age Pension means testing — asset test and income test, singles and couples
+- Age Pension means testing — asset test and income test across all marital classifications: single, standard couple, illness-separated, and one-partner-eligible

-• Aged care fee calculations under the November 2025 reforms — HSC, NCCC, DAP, Basic Daily Fee
+- Aged care fee calculations under the 2026 reforms — HSC, NCCC, DAP, and Basic Daily Fee

-• RAD optimisation — finding the funding amount that maximises pension while maintaining client liquidity
+- RAD optimisation — the funding structure that maximises pension entitlement while preserving a nominated liquidity floor

-• Centrelink deeming — financial assets, account-based pensions, annuities
+- Centrelink deeming — financial assets, account-based pensions, fixed-term annuities, and lifetime annuities

 Precise.
 Auditable.